 Brief Personal Essays

-You will need to write two brief personal essays that address the questions I outline below.
+You will need to write two brief personal essays that address the questions outlined below.
 These essays are similar in purpose and style to the American medical school secondary essays.
 Each response must answer specific prompts related to University of Toronto's mission and values and be 250 words or less.
 The word count does not include titles, references, or verifiers if you choose to include these.
 UofT may choose to check your essays for plagiarism.

 Reference Letters

 University of Toronto medical school does not accept "non-objective" referees such as family members, relatives, close friends, neighbors, colleagues of family members, or peers.
-Ideally, your referees should be faculty members, employers, supervisors, and older mentors who can comment on your academic prowess, talents, personal merits, and suitability for medical school.
+Your referees need to submit their CAF forms online no later than October 1st.

 Interview Format